-Pursuant to the SEBI circular no. CIR/CFD/ CMD1/27/2019 dated February 8, 2019, the Company has obtained an $Annual\,Secretarial\,Compliance\,Report\,from\,M/s.\,N.\,L.\,Bhatia$ & Associates, Practising Company Secretaries, confirming thereunder and applicable to the Company.
+Pursuant to the SEBI circular no. CIR/CFD/ CMD1/27/2019 dated February 8, 2019, the Company has obtained an Annual Secretarial Compliance Report from M/s.
+N. L. Bhatia & Associates, Practising Company Secretaries, confirming compliance of SEBI Regulations/Circulars/Guidelines issued C. The Company is in the regime of unmodified opinions thereunder and applicable to the Company.
 There are no observations or adverse remarks in the said report.